wundergraph/wundergraph/docs-website/src/pages/docs/use-cases/enabling-your-organization-to-become-api-first.md

 ---
 title: Enabling your organization to become API First
 pageTitle: WunderGraph - Enabling your organization to become API First
-description: 'It's pivotal for organizations to understand the importance of API First, how to implement it, and how to make it work for your team.'
+description: 'It is pivotal for organizations to understand the importance of API First, how to implement it, and how to make it work for your team.'
 ---

 Before we talk about how to enable your organization to become API First,